TradingView Pro vs Professional Trading Terminals: Which Do You Need?

 Professional terminals offer true real-time data:

-- Level 2 quotes: Full order book depth and market maker activity
+- Level 2 quotes: Full order book depth (Godel includes Nasdaq TotalView)

 - Time & Sales: Tick-by-tick transaction data